eclipse-edc/Connector/docs/developer/decision-records/2022-08-01-entity-timestamp/README.md

 ```

 And similar to the `Entity`, the `StatefulEntity`'s Builder would also have a new method that sets the last update.
 By
-default, `lastUpdateTimestamp` would be initialized with `createdTimestamp`.
+default, `lastUpdateTimestamp` would be initialized with `createAt`.

 _Note: the `StatefulEntity` class already has a `Clock` that can be moved up to the `Entity` and be re-used for this
 purpose._

 ### Mutating objects

-The `createdTimestamp` field would always be initialized during object creation.
-The `lastUpdateTimestamp` timestamp
+The `createAt` field would always be initialized during object creation.
+The `lastUpdateTimestamp` timestamp would be
-would be updated by the _manipulating class_.
-That means, whichever class manipulates the `StatefulEntity` is also
+updated by the _manipulating class_.
+That means, whichever class manipulates the `StatefulEntity` is also responsible
-responsible for updating the `lastUpdateTimestamp` field.
+for updating the `lastUpdateTimestamp` field.
 These are:

 - `TransferProcessManagerImpl`: right before `transferProcessStore.update()` is called
 - `SingleTransferProcessCommandHandler`: could be done in the `else` path of the `handle` method